Main

 • Cultivate knowledge and personnel connected to carbon management structures and systems.

-We are expading trading functions and expand their customer base at Environment & Energy Sales Department of The Commodity Markets Division's and Mitsui Bussan Commodities Ltd.
+We are expanding trading functions and expand their customer base at Environment & Energy Sales Department of The Commodity Markets Division's and Mitsui Bussan Commodities Ltd./ Mitsui Bussan Gas and Power Solutions B.V.

 • AFFORDABLE AND CLEAN ENERGY